vuksa/RuntimePermissionsExtended/README.md

 **`AppPermission`** class properties:
 * _`permissionName`_ - system permission that you want to request (string value)
 * _`requestCode`_ - *unique* requestCode for permission request (int value)
-* _`deniedMsgId`_ - string resource id of message that should be shown to user if permission is denied
+* _`deniedMessageId`_ - string resource id of message that should be shown to user if permission is denied
-* _`explanationMsgId`_ - string resource id of message that should be shown to user if rationale permission explanation is needed
+* _`explanationMessageId`_ - string resource id of message that should be shown to user if rationale permission explanation is needed

+>Note: If you want to use certain permission, you can do that by annotating **`AppPermision.{PERMISSION NAME}`**

 ### Step 0: Prepare AndroidManifest